 (To learn more, how vegan leather is about the planet, check out my last article.)

 Luckily, there are some leather alternatives but they are usually made from plastics.
 Not only do they need around 500 years to degrade, but also they pose a big threat to our oceans and to our food chain.

 From fishing lines to flip-flops, there are more than 5 trillion pieces of plastic floating in the world’s oceans, according to a 2014 study published in a Public Library of Science journal.

-Additionally, in the process of plastic production dangerous chemicals, such as dioxins, are released to the environment.
+Additionally, the process of plastic production releases to the environment dangerous chemicals, such as dioxins.

 If you care about the well-being of yours and others (and I assume you do), it’s better to avoid plastic.

 As you can see, vegan leather is not only about a diet.
 It is about the planet and your future.

 It is also about innovation -something that has driven the progress of humankind for centuries.